Its-Satyajit/Docker_Containers/README.md

+Here is the updated `README.md` file, incorporating the new services and maintaining the Docker setup steps:

-# Docker and Docker Compose Documentation
+## Docker and Docker Compose Documentation

-This repository provides pre-configured Docker Compose setups for various essential services, including GoSpeed, MySQL with MariaDB and phpMyAdmin, Pi-hole, Portainer, PostgreSQL, and a monitoring stack featuring Prometheus and Grafana.
+This repository provides pre-configured Docker Compose setups for various essential services, including Apache, GoSpeed, MySQL with MariaDB and phpMyAdmin, MongoDB, Nginx, Pi-hole, Portainer, PostgreSQL, Prometheus and Grafana, and more.

 ## Table of Contents